 🇱🇻 Latvia vs 🇸🇪 Sweden: e-money licensing compared

-Latvia and Sweden take recognisably different routes to e-money authorisation.
+Latvia and Sweden are commonly considered side by side for e-money authorisation.
 In Latvia the route is the Two tiers: (1) Licensed electronic money institution (full EMI licence) and (2) Registered electronic money institution (lighter-touch registration tier for smaller issuers, restricted to issuing e-money and providing only payment instrument issuance or money remittance) - both under the Law on Payment Services and Electronic Money (transposing EMD2) overseen by Latvijas Banka (Bank of Latvia) - sole licensing/supervisory authority, having absorbed the former FCMC (Finansu un kapitala tirgus komisija) in 2023; in Sweden it is the Tillstand att ge ut elektroniska pengar (e-money institution licence) under lagen (2011:755) om elektroniska pengar, transposing EMD2; a lighter-touch registration tier ('registrerad utgivare av elektroniska pengar' for small-scale issuers below EMD2 thresholds) also exists under Finansinspektionen (FI, the Swedish Financial Supervisory Authority).
-The two regimes differ on 7 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 | Dimension |